Cataracts in Children - Topic Overview

 eye that blocks the passage of light to the retina, the nerve layer at the back

 of the eye, usually causing vision problems.
-Although cataracts are rare in
+Cataracts are rare in babies and children.
+But a child may be born with them because

 The earlier cataracts are diagnosed and treated, the more likely it is that sight will be preserved or develop